How To Do Tratak – Powers Of Tratak – Dangers Of Tratak

 - Sit in either Siddhasana or Padmasana with hands in either Gyana mudra or Chin mudra

-- Relax the whole body, close the eyes and get ready for Trataka.
+- Relax the whole body, close your eyes and get ready for Trataka.

 - Open the eyes and gaze steadily at the flame.